syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 ![Hijri first day of week](images/hijri-picker/hijri_first_day_of_week.png)

 ## Week Number
-You can display the Week Number of the year in MonthView by setting [showWeekNumber]() property of `HijriDatePickerMonthViewSettings` as true.
-Set as false in default, the week number will display based on ISO standard.
+You can display the Week Number of the year in month view by setting [showWeekNumber]() property of `HijriDatePickerMonthViewSettings` as true and by default it is false.
+Week numbers will be displayed based on ISO standard.

 {% tabs %}
 {% highlight Dart %}